 Richard wants to improve fulfillment.
 "Securing sensible rates for delivering on time to the South of England is a challenge, because our location in north-east Scotland is remote.
 We're investigating using a third party fulfillment warehouse further south, or opening another outlet, but quality control remains paramount."

 Other plans include enhancing the site's navigation, adding new sections and introducing video clips to showcase the products.

-"Ironically, the recession has been a good thing for us.
-The business is focused and has a superb reputation, so we're in a good position to expand even further when the economy picks up," concludes Richard.
+"Ironically, the recession was a good thing for us.
+The business is focused and has a superb reputation, so we were in a good position to expand even further when the economy picked up," concludes Richard.

 Richard's top tips

 - Focus on the core of your web business first.
 Don't blow your budget on bespoke design work.
 Instead, get a simple but effective template-based website produced.

 - Then look at attracting customers.
 Early growth will provide the cash for top quality development later.
 Customers will forgive a basic design if your service and offerings are good – but not the other way round.

 Chris Barling is chairman of SellerDeck, a company he co-founded in 1996.
 An ecommerce expert, enthusiastic entrepreneur and business angel, Chris has a passion for helping small businesses take advantage of new technology.
 He has over 30 year' experience in the IT industry.